cspetterson/personal/_posts/2025-03-06-what-is-your-opinion-on-the-rails-way.md

 Maybe my answers are lacking and can be improved.
 I'll be sharing each question separately, but I'm open to feedback.
 Roast me!

 This article is part of a short series of questions.
 This is part 3.
 For other questions, see [the end of this article](#questions).

+Not to be confused with the "The Rails Way" book by Obie Fernandez, this question is asking for my opinion on the Rails way of developing applications.

 ### What is your opinion about the rails-way approach to designing and implementing an application with complex business requirements?